-In passing, I must say the fact that socio-political oppositions are main obstacles for those necessary reforms.
-Considering the current Korea's political reality, a major political reform needs to be carried out more urgent.
-In this connection, I must also point out the necessity of making the government function more efficiently by better arranging the government's current structure and better motivating civil servants.
+In passing, I must say a major political reform is also ungently needed to facilitate those necessary reforms.
+At the same time, I must also point out the necessity of making the government function more efficiently by better organizing and coordinating government's activities and better motivating civil servants.

 Before closing, I would like to briefly touch on the Korea's leadership role in the world; two specific roles.
-First, since Korea has human resources which still have fresh first-hand experiences of development in both public and private sectors, Korea can and should be much more active in assisting many late starters and follower nations.
+First, since Korea has human resources which still have fresh first-hand experiences of development in both public and private sectors, Korea can and should be much more active in assisting many late starters and follower nation in sharing their valuable experiences.
 I believe these efforts need to be better organized and coordinated at the government's level.

 Second, Korea, being one of major beneficiaries of the existing world order, which is under serious threat, should take a more active leadership role in preserving it.
-Of course, as a non-super power, Korea has an obvious limit to play a global leadership.
+Of course, as a non-super power, Korea has an obvious limit to play such a global leadership sole.
 However, Korea does have a unique advantage as well.
 Korea is a member of the OECD, but Korea still is easily identified with developing and emerging countries.